Weight Loss Center

 - Second Visit

-- meet with Nurse Practitioner to address any medical conditions you have and what diagnostic testing will need to be ordered prior to surgery
+- meet with Nurse Practitioner or Physician Assistant to address any medical conditions you have and what diagnostic testing will need to be ordered prior to surgery

 - referral appointments needed will be discussed